meetecho/janus-gateway/README.md

                                   vmnet8,192.168.0.1,10.0.0.1 or
                                   vmnet,192.168., default=vmnet)
-	-e, --public-ip=ipaddress     Public address of the machine, to use in SDP -r, --rtp-port-range=min-max  Port range to use for RTP/RTCP (only available if the installed libnice supports it)
+	-e, --public-ip=ipaddress     Public address of the machine, to use in SDP -q, --max-nack-queue=number   Maximum size of the NACK queue per user for retransmissions
+	-r, --rtp-port-range=min-max  Port range to use for RTP/RTCP (only available if the installed libnice supports it)
 	-d, --debug-level=1-7         Debug/logging level (0=disable debugging,